molotokk/calibration_pattern_tools/README.md

 Printing the calibration pattern
 --------------------------------

-Print the PDF file choosing setting the option "Page Scaling" to None
+Print the PDF file choosing setting the option "Page Scaling" to None, and check the distance between markers.